 In Coronavirus War Of Words With The U.S., China Pulls No Punches

 In early February, China's ruling Communist Party was facing one of its biggest political crises in more than three decades.
-A rapidly spreading outbreak of the new coronavirus was a "massive risk and challenge" to social stability, Chinese leader Xi Jinping warned top party officials in an internal speech that was later published publicly.
+A rapidly spreading outbreak of the new coronavirus was a "massive risk and challenge" to social stability, Chinese President Xi Jinping warned top party officials in an internal speech that was later published publicly.

-But with new domestic infections near zero, China has claimed victory over a virus much of the world is still struggling to curtail.
-Newly confident and sensitive to criticisms that it initially covered up the outbreak, China's leadership is now seeking to recast the pandemic as a political win by arguing that its centralized, top-down governance system made it uniquely well-suited for containing and managing the virus; according to official figures, the virus has claimed fewer than 5,000 Chinese lives.
+But with new domestic infections near zero, China has claimed victory over a virus that much of the world is still struggling to curtail.
+Newly confident and sensitive to criticisms that it initially covered up the outbreak, China's leadership is now seeking to recast the pandemic as a political win by arguing that its centralized, top-down governance system made it uniquely well suited for containing and managing the virus; according to official figures, the virus has claimed fewer than 5,000 Chinese lives.

-"The way the Chinese handled the coronavirus is coupled with technology, with culture, and with very effective government coordination," said Wang Huiyao, president of Beijing-based think tank Center for China and Globalization.
+"The way the Chinese handled the coronavirus is coupled with technology, with culture and with very effective government coordination," said Wang Huiyao, president of the Beijing-based think tank Center for China and Globalization.
 "That's something unthinkable in Western countries."

-Emboldened, China has also taken a bellicose, sometimes threatening approach to countries that are critical of its response to the coronavirus.
-China has pressured European Union officials to tone down or outright remove language describing disinformation Beijing put out during the pandemic, a story The New York Times first reported.
+Emboldened, China has also taken a bellicose, sometimes-threatening approach to countries that are critical of its response to the coronavirus.
+China has pressured European Union officials to tone down or outright remove language describing disinformation that Beijing put out during the pandemic — a story The New York Times first reported.
 On Twitter, Chinese diplomats have lashed out at those criticizing China's handling of the pandemic.

 2/2 CDC was caught on the spot.
 When did patient zero begin in US?
 How many people are infected?
 What are the names of the hospitals?
 It might be US army who brought the epidemic to Wuhan.
 Be transparent!
 Make public your data!
 US owe us an explanation! pic.twitter.com/vYNZRFPWo3— Lijian Zhao 赵立坚 (@zlj517) March 12, 2020

 China has been especially aggressive in countering a narrative pushed forth with no evidence by senior U.S. officials, including President Trump and Secretary of State Mike Pompeo, that the virus originated — perhaps accidentally — in a laboratory in the Chinese city of Wuhan.
 Scientists, including Dr. Anthony Fauci, the U.S. government's top infectious disease specialist, say the novel coronavirus probably developed in nature.
-"The sole purpose for some U.S. politicians trying to fool others with their obvious lies is to shift the blame of their own incompetence," a foreign ministry spokesman said last month.
-China's state broadcaster recently released a satirical cartoon video depicting Lego characters representing China and the U.S., with America's Statue of Liberty making contradictory statements and throwing insults, as China's mask-wearing terracotta warrior patiently explains.
+"The sole purpose for some U.S. politicians trying to fool others with their obvious lies is to shift the blame of their own incompetence," a Foreign Ministry spokesman said last month.
+China's state broadcaster recently released a satirical cartoon video depicting Lego characters representing China and the U.S., with America's Statue of Liberty making contradictory statements and throwing insults as China's mask-wearing terra cotta warrior patiently explains.

 "One of the most striking elements of Chinese diplomacy at this particular time is just how undiplomatic it's been," said Elizabeth Economy, Asia director at the Council on Foreign Relations.

-When Australia joined the U.S. in demanding an investigation into the origins of the virus in China, Hu Xijin, the outspoken editor in chief of state tabloid the Global Times, likened Australia to "chewing gum stuck on the sole of China's shoes.
+When Australia joined the U.S. in demanding an investigation into the origins of the virus in China, Hu Xijin, the outspoken editor-in-chief of the Global Times state tabloid, likened Australia to "chewing gum stuck on the sole of China's shoes.
 Sometimes you have to find a stone to rub it off."
 "You do not know how aggressive, how unreasonable the West can be in making up their fictions," Hu told NPR.

 A colorful provocateur who supports his country's more aggressive diplomacy, Hu justified China's more hawkish behavior as a natural response to American aggression.
 "China is getting better and better, while the future success of the U.S. is not assured," said Hu.
 "When the U.S. continually attacks China, mocks China, can you expect us to say nothing?"

-While striking a more combative tone may have found support among its own, more nationalistic citizenry, Beijing may not have expected the global backlash it is now encountering.
+While striking a more combative tone may have found support among its own more nationalistic citizenry, Beijing may not have expected the global backlash it is now encountering.

 Faulty Chinese medical products, including face masks, have led some European countries to reject medical donations from China.
 Racism against thousands of Africans living in China's southern city of Guangzhou has wiped out much of the goodwill Beijing built up on the continent.
-Several American lawmakers have argued the U.S. should waive China's sovereign legal immunity; that would allow at least two states suing China for damages from the coronavirus to proceed to court.
+Several American lawmakers have argued that the U.S. should waive China's sovereign legal immunity; that would allow at least two states suing China for damages from the coronavirus to proceed to court.

 China has shifted blame by accusing the U.S. military, without providing evidence, of first bringing the virus to Wuhan when it competed in sports games last October.
 The claim has gained traction on the mainland.

-Zhao Lijian, a foreign ministry spokesperson known for his bellicose Twitter presence, has suggested several times that the coronavirus did not originate in China.
+Zhao Lijian, a Foreign Ministry spokesperson known for his bellicose Twitter presence, has suggested several times that the coronavirus did not originate in China.
 State media outlets have repeatedly accused the U.S. of downplaying the severity of its outbreak.

 "We think Americans came to the Wuhan seafood market in October when there were military sports games being held in Wuhan," said one former vendor at the Wuhan market where the first cluster of human coronavirus cases was reported.
 The seller would not use his name because he wants to open a new store and does not want to be associated with the market.
 "The Americans are behind it all," he said.